enioka/flowbox-spec/index.rst

 A few definitions
 *****************
-* environment : any IS development process requires different activities (development, integration, unit tests, Q&A, production)
+* **environment** : any IS development process requires different activities (development, integration, unit tests, Q&A, production, training).
+One allocates separate so called environments that mimic the future production to support these activities.
+It is quite usual to allocate at least a development, a Q&A and a prodcution environment for each project.
-* application : there is no
-* application module
-* application instance
+* **application** : there is no very clear definition of what an application is.
+It's main purpose is to "divide and conquer" a monolithic information system and to cut it in quite decoupled pieces that can be built, deployed, managed and changed independently from one another.
+It can be more or less coarse grained.
+  Modern front and agile applications tend to be quite fine grained, where back end ones tend to be coarse grained.
+  Most of the time applications are a consistent block of software, with consistency from multiple perspectives : business users, functionalities, data managed, data storage, underlying technologies.
+* **application instance** : an application instance is a full deployment of an application for a given use in a given environment.
+The same application may have multiple instances for different perimeters (as per country, per site, per subsidiary).
+When an application is deployed in an environment, a new instance is allocated as well.
-* flow : a flow is an integration sequence of processings and information exchanges between two applications.
+* **flow** : a flow is an integration sequence of processings and information exchanges between two (or more) applications.
+It does describe how these applications communicate with one another.
+Most of the time a flow links two applications only, but in more complex cases a flow may consist in the orchestration of multiple applications communications.
+A flow is a coordinated sequence of information communication and information processing between applications.
-* flow instance : a flow instance is a flow actually instanciated between two application instances.
+* **flow instance** : a flow instance is a flow actually instanciated between two application instances.
+Most of the time it should link applications of the same type environments (dev to dev, Q&A to Q&A, prod to prod).
+But in some cases a flow instance may link environments of different types (when one of the application has multiple environments to support multiple projects).
-* flow occurence
+* **flow occurence** : a flow occurence happens at each execution of a flow.
+Each API call for instance is an occurrence of the underlying flow.
+If a flow is processed in a daily batch, then a flow occurrence is created daily.

 Main building blocks